 If you want to smooth clouds or water, on the other hand, use longer shutter speeds.
 Start around 2 seconds and adjust your shutter speed from there.

 Once you’ve adjusted your shutter speed, make sure you are shooting in RAW format.
 RAW format gives you more information and detail than a JPEG.
 If you need to edit in post-processing, you’ll have more flexibility with RAW files.

 Here’s a great intermediate photography landscape kit.
 Consider adding some of these items to your camera bag for your session.

-A wide-angle lens is a must for scenic photography.
-But don’t be afraid to reach for a longer lens now and again.
+A wide-angle lens: a 35mm wide angle lens or wider.
+I like my 24mm wide angle lens!
+Wide angle lenses are a must for scenic photography.
+But don’t be afraid to reach for a longer than a wide angle lens now and again.

 You don’t need to be standing in Yellowstone National Park to practice your landscape technique.
 Landscapes photography is a great way to combine your love of nature with your love of photography.